 Assisted living facility profiles

 Assisted living facility profiles tell you if a provider has complied with state and federal laws.
 Profiles are given for the four types of assisted living providers regulated by DQA.

-The assisted living facility profile includes compliance history for the four assisted living provider types regulated by DQA.
-Detailed information regarding facility size, client group(s) served, owner/licensee information, etc., can be found on the statewide directory for each of these assisted living provider types:
+Details on facility size, client group(s) served, owner and/or licensee information, and more, can be found on the statewide directory.
+The directory includes each of these assisted living provider types:

 - Community-Based Residential Facilities (CBRFs)